theopn/leetcode/README.md

     2. Iterate `i = [1, n)`, append `"1"` and save the string to `tmp`
     3. From `j = [tmp.len - 2, 0]`, append `"1"` to the `s` if `tmp[j] == 0` , `"0"` otherwise
     4. Break out of the loop if the current length of the `s` is greater than `k`
+- ~~1957.
+Delete Characters to Make Fancy String~~ (Easy, 2024-11-01 Daily Q):
+    1. Keep track of previous char and repeating length (initialized at 1)
+    2. Iterate through the characters in `s`, if the repeating length is greater than 2 and the current character is same as previous character, skip
+    3. Else, append the character to the fancy string
+    4. Increment the repeating length based on whether the previous character is same as the current one, update previous character

 ## Hash Table